envytools/envytools/hwdocs/bus/pmc.rst

   enabled.

 The HOST and NRHOST output interrupt lines are connected to the PCI INTA pin on the card.
-HOST goes through PDAEMON's HOST interrupt masking circuitry [IHM], while NRHOST doesn't.
+HOST goes through PDAEMON's HOST interrupt redirection circuitry [IREDIR], while NRHOST doesn't.
 DAEMON goes to PDAEMON's falcon interrupt line #10 [PMC_DAEMON].

 On pre-NVA3, each PMC interrupt input is a single 0/1 line.
 On NVA3+, some